 For our first boondocking experience, we found a Walmart near Albuquerque.
 The store had plenty of reviews as a place we could stop.
 Many Walmarts, along with other large stores, have no problem with folks staying in their parking lots overnight, as long as you speak to the manager and park out-of-the-way.

 When we arrived, there were already several RVs in the parking lot.
-It took us a while to get a decently level spot that allowed us to leave the camper hitched up.
+It took us a while to get a decent level spot that allowed us to leave the camper hitched up.

 Overall, it was not the worst night we ever spent, but it certainly wasn’t the best, either.
 The saving grace?
 It was relatively cool that night.